 Juniper Titmice hop or fly with an undulating motion between trees and shrubs in the canopy and middle story of pinyon-juniper woodlands.
 They forage acrobatically with their strong feet, clinging to twigs and branches while they reach for seeds or insects.
 They pry open seeds with their stout bill by hammering them against tree branches.
 Pairs form in the first year of life and typically remain together for life.
 They defend territories year-round and generally do not flock with other species in the winter.
 When intruders enter a territory, Juniper Titmice threaten them by raising their crests and calling harshly.
 Predators such as Woodhouse’s Scrub-Jay and snakes eat eggs and nestlings.
 Back to top

 Populations of Juniper Titmice were stable across their range between 1966 and 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 180,000, with 99% living in the United States and 1% in Mexico.
 The species is not on the State of North America’s Birds 2016 Watch List, and rates an 11 out of 20 on the Continental Concern Score (where 20 is given to the most threatened species).
 The main threat to Juniper Titmice is habitat alteration including removal of trees for fuel or conversion of pinyon-juniper woodlands to pasture.
 Back to top

-- Cicero, C. 2000.
-Juniper Titmouse (Baeolophus ridgwayi), The Birds of North America (P. G. Rodewald, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Cicero, C., P. Pyle, and M. A. Patten (2017).
+Juniper Titmouse (Baeolophus ridgwayi), version 3.0.
+In The Birds of North America (P. G. Rodewald, Editor).
+Cornell Lab of Ornithology, Ithaca, NY, USA.

-Sauer, J. R., J. E. Hines, J.E.
-Fallon, K. L. Pardieck, D.J.
-Ziolkowski, Jr., and W. A. Link.
-2016.
-The North American Breeding Bird Survey, Results and Analysis 1966–2015, Version 01.30.2015.
-USGS Patuxent Wildlife Research Center, Laurel, MD.
+Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2017).
+The North American Breeding Bird Survey, Results and Analysis 1966–2015.
+Version 2.07.2017.
+USGS Patuxent Wildlife Research Center, Laurel, MD, USA.